ajcr/ajcr.github.io/_posts/2020-4-11-stride-guide-part-1.md

 (-24,)
 ```

 The axis of `a_reversed` has length 4.
-To get these 4 values, `a_reversed` begins at the _end_ of the same memory buffer as `a` and jumps backwards 24 bytes at a time to get to the next item:
+To get these 4 values, `a_reversed` begins at the _end_ of the same memory buffer as `a` and jumps -24 bytes at a time to get to the next item:

 ![one-dimensional-array-reversed]({{ site.baseurl }}/images/stride-guide/1d_array_a_reversed.png)

 These 1D examples demonstrate how the shape and stride attributes of an array determine which values in a region of memory are part of the array, and the order that they take.

+#### Iteration

+Iteration over the sequence of values in a 1D array is straightforward.

+When NumPy needs to iterate over the values in `a` (e.g. to sum them with `a.sum()`), it can see that there are 12 values along the axis (i.e. `a.shape[0]`), with each one separated by 8 bytes.
+It knows where to begin reading from in the memory buffer and to get the next item it jumps 8 bytes forward to the new memory address.

+For slices, the start position in the buffer will change along with the shape (and possibly the stride if a step parameter has been used), but the idea is exactly the same.

 ### N-Dimensions

 The same ideas apply in all higher dimensions.
-The array just has more axes, and NumPy must keep track of how to move between these axes when visiting the items in sequence.
+The array just has more axes, and NumPy must keep track of how to move between these axes when traversing the items in sequence.

 Let's look again at `b`, our 2D array with three rows and four columns: